 In Canada, it is our Thanksgiving holiday in October which is the unofficial launch of pumpkin season.

 Thanksgiving Launches Pumpkin Season in Canada

-The Dowager might quip “What is Thanksgiving?” since the UK doesn’t celebrate a one day feast; instead there is month of Harvest Festival events.
+The Dowager might quip “What is Thanksgiving?” since the UK doesn’t celebrate a one-day feast; instead, there is a month of Harvest Festival events.